MarkoRyn/portfolio/README.md

 **Front-end**

-- Open another shell in Groupomania folder
+- Open another shell in Portfolio folder
 - Jump in frontend folder with `cd frontend`
 - Download frontend dependencies with `npm install`
 - Start the application with `npm start`